Toucinho do Céu: History

 Like other desserts characteristic of Portuguese cuisine known as conventual sweets (Doçaria Conventual), it contains high amounts of eggs, almonds and little wheat flour.
 (Note: Almonds became a major crop during the Moorish Occupation between the 6th and 7th century.)
 (Note: Eggs, particularly the use of egg yolks, was a byproduct during the late Middle Ages.
 In monastic tradition, egg whites were used as a form of clothing starch and also as fining in the clarification process of making wine.)
 (Note: Lastly, sugar was a highly prized ingredient also introduced by the Moors in the Arab-spice trade.
 Sugarcane, native to Southeast Asia, became an important crop industry starting in Madeira around the mid 1400s, then largely in Brazil beginning in the early 1500s.)

 Toucinho do céu is named after its appearance, which closely resembles bacon.
 (Note: Tocino de cielo, a conventual sweet from Spain shares the same translation and aptly named after its resemblance to bacon, however it is made with eggs, sugar, and water.)
 However, it also historically incorporated ground bacon or bacon lard into its recipe, and is an option in contemporary recipes.
 The nuns of the Convento de Santa Mónica are credited with creating this pudding in the 1500s.

 Preparation

 Sugar is dissolved in water and brought to a boil.
 The ground almonds are added to the syrup until thickened, similar to marzipan.
 This mixture is slightly cooled before adding butter (historically lard).
 Egg yolks are then slowly incorporated to the almond paste.
-Spices, such cinnamon or cloves, are added along with orange zest or amaretto.
+Spices, such as cinnamon or cloves, are added along with orange zest or amaretto.
 This batter is then poured into a greased and floured pan and baked until slightly firm.
 The finished cake is dusted with powdered sugar.